 But Wait!
 Multiple People Can Have The Same ISP Address!

-Though getting a court order is possible in many anonymous defamation suits, a potential problem does arise when trying to link an ISP address to a single individual.
+Getting a court order is possible in many anonymous defamation suits, but an ISP isn’t a unique identifier.
 Why?
 Because many people can share a single ISP address — roommates, families, apartment dwellers who share WiFi.
-Moreover, comments traced to coffee shops, libraries and other public hotspots often prove useless.
+Moreover, comments traced to coffee shops, libraries, and other public hotspots typically prove useless.

-Now, the potentiality of mutli-person ISP addresses doesn’t negate the possibility of getting a court for identifying information, just means that all Is must be dotted and Ts crossed when crafting the request motion.
+Now, the potential for mutli-person ISP addresses doesn’t negate the possibility of getting a court for identifying information, just means that all Is must be dotted and Ts crossed when crafting the request motion.